 Audubon believes that working lands can work for birds and people.
-But the increasing use of dicamba will put birds at risk in our agricultural landscape.
+But the increasing use of dicamba is putting birds at risk in our agricultural landscape.
 Dicamba is an herbicide, the use of which is skyrocketing because Monsanto is pushing its soybean and cotton varieties that have been genetically modified to be resistant.
 Dicamba's volatility means it can do damage to non-GMO crops and native plants far beyond where applied.
 The Arkansas State Plant Board messed up big time when they approved extending dicamba use through May 25.
 They ignored the science, ignored public input, and didn't follow proper procedure.